How to Write the George Washington University Essays 2016-2017

 - On the same train of thought, don’t list every country, city, or state you’ve visited in your last four years of high school.
-Not only could this come off as bragging, but you’re only afforded 250 words and there is definitely not enough room for deep introspection.
+Not only could this come off as bragging, but you’re only afforded 250 words, and there is definitely not enough room for deep introspection.

-- Due to the holistic admissions process, many families (who have the means) are sending their children on lengthy overseas service trips in an attempt to make their life experiences more ‘palatable’ for a college admissions office.
-Unfortunately, these do little more than show that you have the money to spend your summer travelling across southeast Asia, and we would advise against a service trip essay.
-Often dubbed voluntourism, we’re sure it is no doubt both eye-opening and inspiring, but because so many students try to impress their readers with service-related topics, it is hard to stand out with this theme.
+- Due to the holistic admissions process, many families (who have the means) are sending their children on lengthy overseas-service trips in an attempt to make their life experiences more ‘palatable’ for a college admissions office.
+Unfortunately, these do little more than show that you have the money to spend your summer traveling across southeast Asia, and we would advise against a service trip essay.
+Often dubbed “voluntourism,” we’re sure it is no doubt both eye-opening and inspiring, but because so many students try to impress their readers with service-related topics, it is hard to stand out with this theme.
 Spending your summer days scooping ice cream at a local café or working as a busboy at a popular restaurant can be equally as (if not more) powerful than lessons you learned while backpacking through South America.
 So simply keep this in mind if you’re contemplating writing about a service trip!

 It is not the experience you choose to discuss that is important so much as how you describe what you learned from it.
 For example, waiting tables at a restaurant could lend itself well to an essay on the economics behind tipping or how it inspired you to learn more about capitalism through the lens of a small business.
 The open-endedness of the prompt affords you almost unlimited freedom.